Opalexiss/geocode-test-app/README.md

 ### Step 1.
 Load addresses from CSV and send to geocod.io
 ![Step 1 screenshot](https://lenoradev.com/img/app_step1.png)

 Start with a .csv containing some locations to check.
 The csv must comma-delimited, without any of the fields wrapped in quotes.
 Quotes will not be stripped from the data and will cause problems with the data that is returned from geocod.io.
-Do not include a header row, only the addresses to be looked up.
+Do not include a header row, only the addresses themselves.

 Use this format for your CSV file:
 ```